Port of Dover Police: Facilities and equipment

 Officers wear identical uniforms to their colleagues in other forces throughout the country, including the familiar helmet of British police constables.
 This includes a 'formal' and a 'working' uniform.

 They also wear peaked flat caps with a Sillitoe tartan band, stab-resistant vests, carry asp extendable batons, rigid handcuffs and PAVA incapacitant spray.
 They are also equipped with encrypted personal radios and BWC (Body Worn Cameras).

 The force operates a small fleet of marked and unmarked police vehicles.
 All police drivers undergo the standard police driving course.
 There is also a marine capability with Delta99, a rigid inflatable boat (Rib), which not only provides security within the docks and cruise ship terminals, but is also used to good effect in combating marine crime in the marina, the inner harbour, and surrounding areas of the port.
 The boat also provides assistance to small craft and has been utilised in the recovery of property and bodies from the sea, the foreshore, and the inaccessible areas below the white cliffs that stretch east and west of the port.

+In the media

+The Port of Dover Police have been shown in several television shows, including: